Almost 100 clashes have occurred between the AFU and the Russian Army since the beginning of the day — online.ua

 Points of attention

-- Over 100 combat engagements between the Ukrainian Defense Forces and Russian Army reported today.

-- Ukrainian defenders successfully repelled multiple attacks in various directions, holding back the offensive of Russian troops.

-- The General Staff of the Armed Forces of Ukraine provided operational information on the current situation on the front lines, detailing ongoing clashes and enemy activities.
+- There have been almost 100 combat clashes between the Armed Forces of Ukraine and the Russian Army on various front lines since the beginning of the day.

+- Russian troops have carried out airstrikes, shelling, and attacks in different directions, with the Ukrainian Defense Forces successfully repelling numerous attacks.

-Operational information as of 16:00 09.01.2026 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine.
+Operational information as of 16:00 on 01/16/2026 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine.

-In the North-Slobozhansk and Kursk directions, the enemy carried out 65 attacks, including one from a multiple launch rocket system.
+Two combat clashes have taken place in the North-Slobozhansk and Kursk directions since the beginning of the day.
+The enemy launched three air strikes, dropping three guided bombs, and carried out 81 attacks, including eight from multiple launch rocket systems.

-In the Kupyansk direction, the enemy is trying to advance in the Stepovaya Novoselivka area and towards Boguslavka — three attacks were repelled by our defenders, and one battle is currently ongoing.
+In the Kupyansk direction, the enemy tried to displace our units from the occupied positions towards Petropavlivka.

-In the Lyman direction, the invading army carried out 12 attacks on Ukrainian positions in the area of the settlements of Novovodyan, Novoyehorivka, Kolodyazi, Drobysheve, and Myrne, and one clash is ongoing.
+In the Lyman direction, the invading army carried out two attacks on Ukrainian positions in the Novovodyanye and Kolodyazy areas.

-On the Slavyansk direction, the Russians once tried to advance on the positions of our troops in the Platonovka area.
+In the Slavyansk direction, the Russians twice tried to advance towards the position of our troops in the Dronivka area.

-In the Kramatorsk direction, one assault by the occupiers towards Stupochky was recorded.
+In the Kramatorsk direction, the enemy once tried to wedge into our defenses towards Minkivka.

-In the Kostyantynivka direction, the enemy tried to penetrate our defenses 15 times near Kostyantynivka, Oleksandro-Shultyny, Pleshchiivka, Ivano-Pol, Rusyn Yar, Yablunivka, and towards Sofiivka, two clashes are ongoing.
+In the Kostyantynivka direction, the enemy attacked 15 times near Kostyantynivka, Oleksandro-Shultyny, Pleshchiivka, Ivanopillya, Yablunivka, Rusyny Yar, and towards Sofiivka.
+One clash is ongoing.

-In the Pokrovsky direction, since the beginning of the day, the Russian occupiers have made 27 attempts to push our soldiers from the occupied positions in the areas of the settlements of Razine, Shakhove, Nykanorivka, Rodynske, Myrnograd, Pokrovsk, Kotlyne, Udachne, Novosergiyevka and towards Novopavlivka and Filiya.
-The defense forces are holding back the onslaught and have already repelled 26 attacks.
+In the Pokrovsky direction, since the beginning of the day, the Russian occupiers have made 38 attempts to push our soldiers from the occupied positions in the areas of the settlements of Shakhove, Nykanorivka, Rodynske, Myrnograd, Kotlyne, Udachne, Molodetske and towards Filia.
+The defense forces are holding back the onslaught and have already repelled 36 attacks.

-In the Oleksandrivka direction, Ukrainian defenders repelled 12 assault actions by enemy troops.
-The enemy is trying to advance in the areas of the settlements of Piddubne, Sosnivka, Vyshneve, Rybne, Yehorivka and Krasnohirske, two clashes are ongoing.
-Malomykhaylivka was hit by airstrikes by KABs.
+In the Oleksandrivka direction, Ukrainian defenders repelled four assault actions by enemy troops.
+The enemy is trying to advance in the areas of the settlements of Zeleny Gay, Oleksiivka, Stepove, and Krasnohirske.
+One clash is ongoing.

-In the Hulyaipol direction, 16 clashes occurred in the areas of the settlements of Solodke, Hulyaipol, Varvarivka, and Zelene.
-Three clashes are currently ongoing.
+In the Hulyaipol direction, 21 clashes took place in the areas of the settlements of Solodke, Hulyaipol, Dorozhnyanka, Zelene and towards Varvarivka.
+Seven of them are currently ongoing.

-In the Dnieper direction, there was one fruitless attempt by the Russians to improve their position.
+In the Orikhiv direction, the enemy tried three times to break through our defenses in the areas of the settlements of Stepnohirsk and Prymorske, and one battle is currently ongoing.

 More on the topic